Trump administration agrees to keep DC police chief in place, but with immigration enforcement order

 WASHINGTON (AP) — The Trump administration on Friday reversed course and agreed to leave the Washington, D.C., police chief in control of the department, while Attorney General Pam Bondi, in a new memo, directed the District’s police to cooperate with federal immigration enforcement regardless of any city law.

 In a social media post Friday evening, Bondi criticized D.C.
 Attorney General Brian Schwalb, saying he “continues to oppose our efforts to improve public safety.”
-But she added, “We remain committed to working closely with Mayor Bowser, who is dedicated to ensuring the safety of residents, workers, and visitors in Washington, D.C.”
+But she added, “We remain committed to working closely with Mayor Bowser.”

-Bowser’s office did not immediately respond from to a request for comment Friday on the Justice Department’s new order.
+Mayor Muriel Bowser’s office said late Friday that it was still evaluating how it can comply with the new Bondi order on immigration enforcement operations.
+The police department already eased some restrictions on cooperating with federal officials facilitating Trump’s mass-deportation campaign but reaffirmed that it would follow the district’s sanctuary city laws.

-Metropolitan Police Department Chief Pamela Smith said Trump's earlier move to sideline her would threaten law and order by upending the command structure.
-“In my nearly three decades in law enforcement, I have never seen a single government action that would cause a greater threat to law and order than this dangerous directive,” she said in a court filing.
+In a letter sent Friday night to D.C. citizens, Bowser wrote: “It has been an unsettling and unprecedented week in our city.
+Over the course of a week, the surge in federal law enforcement across D.C. has created waves of anxiety.”

 As the weekend approached, though, signs across the city — from the streets to the legal system — suggested a deepening crisis over who controls the city’s immigration and policing policies, the district’s right to govern itself and daily life for the millions of people who live and work in the metro area.